 - Cookie scoop

-In a medium bowl sift together flour, salt, baking soda, and baking powder.
+In a medium mixing bowl sift together flour, salt, baking soda, and baking powder.
 Whisk to combine, then set aside.

 In a large bowl add the room temperature butter, sugar, and brown sugar.
 Using a hand mixer, beat until fluffy and combined.